 Dusting frequently is imperative to help fight the battle of ridding the home of allergens.
 Dusting and vacuuming at least once if not more times a week helps ensure dust does not find a place in the home to stick around.

 Natural ventilation of the home helps fight against allergens.
 Opening windows when possible is the most natural form of ventilation.
 If opening windows is not an option due to climate or any other circumstance, using ceiling fans and exhaust fans helps ventilate the home also.

 Reducing the allergens in the home requires constant upkeep.
 If the home is cleaned regularly and items such as bedding and draperies are washed regularly, the allergens in the home are greatly reduced.
-Ensuring filters and coils in heating and air units also significantly help in the battle against ridding the home of allergens.
+Ensuring filters and coils in heating and air units also significantly helps in the battle against ridding the home of allergens.